Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 In the late afternoon, you could either visit some of the churches outside the town walls or visit the Four Poles lookout (Los Cuatro Postes) to get a sweeping view of the walled town.

-The lookout is located about 2 kilometres out of town, on the left bank of the Adaja river, so it’s best to take a bus.
-Public bus 3 will take you to the lookout and then you can take it all the way back to the bus or train stop for the trip back.
-For the lookout, get off at the Puente Adaja stop.
+The lookout is located about 2 kilometres out of town, on the left bank of the Adaja River, so you might like to take a bus.
+Public bus 3 will take you to the lookout, and then you can take it all the way back to the bus or train stop for the trip back.

 The lookout sits on top of a hill and consists of 4 monolithic columns joined together by a beam bearing the city’s coat of arms and a granite cross in the centre.